Introduction to the LLM xpack

 then Unstructured's division into elements is preserved.
 The mode

-argument can be set either during initialization or application of ParseUnstructured
+argument can be set either during initialization or execution of UnstructuredParser

 .